commit-live-students/help-center/Commit.live IDE information and troubleshooting tips.md

 Escape character is '^]'.
 ```

-If telnet command returns something like: `Could not open connection to the host on port xxxx`, then there is an issue with the your network settings and we recommend trying to use a different network (try using a different netweork and see if it works.
+If telnet command returns something like: `Could not open connection to the host on port xxxx`, then there is an issue with the your network settings and we recommend trying to use a different network (try using a different network and see if it works.
 You can also try downloading a VPN and connecting through that).

-# I am getting "Uncaught typeError: Cannot set property '0' of undefined" and now am not able to type anything in terminal, how can I fix this?
+# I am getting "Uncaught typeError: Cannot set property '0' of undefined" and now am not able to type anything in the terminal, how can I fix this?

 ![0-of-undefined](https://raw.githubusercontent.com/commit-live-students/help-center/master/img/0-of-undefined.png)

-This happens when you try to open file using vi/nano (or some similiar file editor command).
-In this case file format which you are trying to open is not support in teminal.
+This happens when you try to open the file using vi/nano (or some similar file editor command).
+In this case the file format which you are trying to open is not support in terminal.

 To solve this quit and restart the IDE.